Presented in partnership with

 Fun fact: a muselet is a wire cage that fits over the cork of a bottle of Champagne or sparkling wine to prevent the cork from emerging under the pressure of the carbonated contents.

-Photos courtesy of The Social Sipper; Aperture media; John Bedell
+Photos courtesy of Untapped Media; The Social Sipper; Aperture media; John Bedell

 When it’s time to raise your glass, let’s first make sure you’re holding the right one.
 We’d suggest selecting a wine glass specifically designed for sparkling wine, such as a flute or tulip-shaped glass, as these glasses help preserve the wine’s effervescence and aromas.
 We love making a statement with Domaine Carneros Etched Flutes.
 Not only are they glamorous, but the pronounced curve helps capture the complexity and depth of any Domaine Carneros sparkling wine.